chalermporn/create-rest-api-in-laravel/README.md

 Download Postman software https://www.getpostman.com/apps
 ```

-## You can also write code in your own project
+## You can also write code in your own project using follwing instructions
 ```
 In routes/api.php
 Route::post('posts', 'APIController@getAllPosts');